padsley/k600analyser/README.md

-Analysis code for K600 experiment PR226
+Analysis code for K600 experiments.

-The content of the PR226dev branch contains mods by Retief, with lots of changes compared to the original PR226 branch.
-The major changes are in f-plane.c (now containing the VDC W and Z correction routines) MMM.c&h  SiliconData.c&h and multiTDC.c&h
+It is a copy of what was in the SetupDev branch, after which I added and updated some subroutines in f-plane.c to follow latest improvements in position determination as used in my personal code for PR226 analysis.

+I also started to clean up the code a bit: deleted sections that are commented out (for past couple of years) and sections that were originally used for ancilliary detectors, but which are now obsolete.

+More cleanup will follow